1EdTech Consortium Announces Agreement with ISO/IEC on Emerging Metadata Standards for Learning Accessibility and Personalization

 "Access For All has been targeted at the digital learning community, however, it has the potential to set the stage for a broader flexible web infrastructure where information could be delivered in a form that best fits a user's needs.
 The business opportunities would be significant when you think about making it easier for all users to complete an on-line transaction," commented Rich Schwerdtfeger, Distinguished Engineer IBM Accessibility Architecture and Strategy.

-IMS Global is supported by over 110 organizations, including leading educational product suppliers and publishers, leading institutions of learning, and leading government organizations.
-Current Contributing Members of IMS GLC are listed at /membersandaffiliates.html .
+1EdTech is supported by over 110 organizations, including leading educational product suppliers and publishers, leading institutions of learning, and leading government organizations.
+Current Contributing Members of 1EdTech GLC are listed at /membersandaffiliates.html .